makrai/notes/sharan17-orthog-als-tensor-decomp-icml.md

 # 2.1. tensor decomposition

-* three families of algorithms [distinct from alternating minimization approaches] and the tensor power method
+* three families of algorithms distinct from alternating minimizatio approaches] and the tensor power method
   * guaranteed decomposition of orthogonal tensors (Anandkumar+ 2014b; Kolda and Mayo 2011; Comon+ 2009; Zhang and Golub 2001)